Last Updated on March 13, 2021 by Julia Wilson

 Anal sac disease

 The anal sacs (anal glands) are two small sacs located on either side of the anus at the five and seven o’clock position.
-Their role is similar to scent glands, and they secrete an oily, foul-smelling substance which helps other cats to identify the individual.
+Their role is similar to scent glands, and they secrete an oily, foul-smelling substance that helps other cats to identify the individual.
 Anal sac disease begins when the secretions of the anal glands become thickened and impacted which causes inflammation.
 If the anal sacs are not treated at this point, an infection can develop and form an abscess.
 This, in turn, can rupture through the adjacent skin.

 If the anal glands are simply impacted and haven’t progressed to infection and or abscess, it may be possible to express the glands manually.
 Your veterinarian will need to do this, and it involves inserting a finger into the anus and gently applying pressure.